 In today’s times, ticketed attractions such as ski resorts, water parks, and amusement parks need to be selling online.
 The shift to online purchasing has been a steady one since the late 1990s, with marketplaces like Amazon and Alibaba in China initially leading the charge.
-In 2020, e-commerce sales accounted for over 14 percent of all retail sales in the United States and were forecasted to rise to nearly 22 percent by 2025.
-But the global pandemic further accelerated the adoption of e-commerce by even the smallest local businesses.
+In 2022, e-commerce sales accounted for nearly 15 percent of all retail sales in the United States and were forecasted to rise to nearly 22 percent by 2025.
+The global pandemic further accelerated the adoption of e-commerce by even the smallest local businesses.

 When it comes to ticketed attractions, more recent research data has shown an even stronger trend.
 Present-day consumers are planning further in advance, with their top three sources of pre-visitation research happening online – search engines, online travel agency (OTA) websites, and the websites of the attractions themselves.